Worldwide Developer Population and Demographic Study: 33rd Edition

 - Infrastructure Development

-Started in 2006, and published twice a year, it provides the most comprehensive, current, detailed data on the state of the developer population.
-It includes information on the total number of developers in the world, as well as on the total number of developers involved in specific technology areas.
-This report combines EDC’s proprietary global developer population model with selected findings from EDC’s semi-annual Global Development Survey.
+This report combines Evans Data Corporation’s proprietary global developer population model with selected findings from the Evans Data Corporation’s semi-annual Global Development Survey.
 The data contained in this report can be a particularly useful tool that can help product managers, decision makers, and people involved with corporate strategies gain perspective on addressable markets for specific sectors in technology.